Plans to introduce an extreme abortion Bill in Malawi, which would have allowed abortion right up to birth, have been put on hold.

 However, it is highly probable Ipas and other abortion proponents will continue pushing for a change in law undeterred.

-Pro-life campaigner, Ella Duru told Right To Life UK: “This is a brazen attempt by Western abortion organisations to impose abortion, for any reason, up to birth on Malawi.
+Pro-life campaigner, Ella Duru told Right To Life UK: “This is a brazen attempt by Western abortion organisations to impose de facto abortion on demand, up to birth on Malawi.

 “Women in Malawi don’t need abortion to be empowered.
 Instead, lawmakers should look at proposals which support women such as improved healthcare, good schools and additional skills training.